mathworks/Open-Microscopy-Data-MATLAB/README.md

 - **Live Script** contains **easy-to-use menus** for user to click and select different datasets
 - Available on [File Exchange](mathworks.com/matlabcentral/fileexchange/) for directly installing onto your MATLAB path with one click using the [Add-Ons button](https://www.mathworks.com/help/matlab/matlab_env/get-add-ons.html)
 - Accompanying **Jupyter notebook** (.ipynb) for use in a Jupyter environment.
 More information on MATLAB kernel [here](mathworks.com/products/reference-architectures/jupyter.html)
+- Accompanying **Code Ocean reproducible capsule** (.m) for one-click reproducibility of the code by anyone, including reviewers.

 ## About the Image Data Resource
 The Image Data Resource (IDR) is a public repository of image datasets from published scientific studies, where the community can submit, search and access high-quality bio-image data.